Green resigns from Ingalls council

 He was critical of the council, saying it doesn’t enforce the town’s rules and procedures.

-Russ Willis, chairman of the Madison County Republican Party, said Wednesday, since Green’s district only includes one precinct, he will name a replacement.
+Russ Willis, chairman of the Madison County Republican Party, said Wednesday that since Green’s district only includes one precinct, he will name a replacement.

 “The audits are very aggravating because the clerk continues to screw up and we cannot do anything about it,” Green said Wednesday.
 “I am more frustrated with the attorney and the lack of proper enforcement of rules and procedures.

-“Just seems like we cannot get anything done correctly, can’t get the bills collected,” he said.
+“It just seems like we cannot get anything done correctly.
+We can’t get the bills collected,” he said.

 Commented